DEAL-US/AYNEXT/README.md

 			# New metrics would be computed here, and stored in the relevant variables
 		#Or here, if the metrics are not computed in a per-relation basis
 ```

-## Future work

-* <s>Add an option to consider two relation inverses when they overlap to a certain degree, instead of only when there is perfect overlapping.</s>
-* Add additional export formats for the training and test sets
-* Add additional import formats if they are needed for popular knowledge graphs added in the future.